ayakilani92/ionic-technical-test-1/README.md

  1. Create a repository on your github account

-> Create a github account if you did nott have on https://github.com
+	> Create a github account on https://github.com if you didn't have an account

- 2. Clone the project from https://github.com/amineD200/ionic-technical-test.git
+ 2. Clone the project from this repo https://github.com/amineD200/ionic-technical-test.git
 	``` bash
 	> $ git clone https....
 	```